Binghamton rallies to beat UMaine women in overtime

 Millan missed a 3-pointer that would have tied it and Watkins added a free throw.

 “I was open.
-I’ve got to make it next time,” said Millan.
+I’ve got to make it next time,” Millan said.
 “We had good shots in overtime but they didn’t go in.”

 “It was a game we could have won but Binghamton is a good team and they made plays when they had to.
 We shot ourselves in the foot.
-We had 25 turnovers, most of them were due to us, and you aren’t going to win many games doing that,” said UMaine interim head coach Amy Vachon.
+We had 25 turnovers, most of them were due to us, and you aren’t going to win many games doing that,” UMaine interim head coach Amy Vachon said.

 “It was our fault.
-We made a lot of silly turnovers,” said Millan.
+We made a lot of silly turnovers,” Millan said.

-“We had a nose for the ball and were aggressive (in the fourth quarter and overtime),” said Watkins.
+“We had a nose for the ball and were aggressive [in the fourth quarter and overtime],” Watkins said.

 Comments